 When adapting Peter George’s novel Red Alert Kubrick and Terry Southern arrived at the conclusion that telling the story required making fun of it.
 You can’t mock war through exaggeration because the grave stupidity of it cannot be exaggerated.
 But you can display it for what it is, and then satire becomes truth, truth becomes wisdom.
 Containment is everything here, the Kubrickian methodology of a controlled environment for that insanity — codes and standards and lines of defense and chains of command, all drummed-up ways for grown men to play with their dangerous toys.
 Russia has a Doomsday Machine, it’s revealed eventually; it will annihilate the world if the U.S.S.R. is attacked.
 Why would they create such a thing?
 Because they heard America was working on one and had to keep up.
 Naturally.

 We begin when madman General Ripper (Sterling Hayden, terrifying and uproarious) sends out planes to bomb Russia just for the hell of it, and for incomprehensible reasons involving his obsession with protecting his “bodily fluids.”
-His character is a portrait of the misguided patriot, the one the Usual Gang attacked for claiming to love his country while hating 93% of the people in it, the one who hides his utter contempt for humanity behind a team-player worship of a piece of fabric or, worse yet, a glare up into the skies at his UFO of choice, generally with plenty of challenging rules to follow.
+His character is a portrait of the misguided patriot, the one the Usual Gang of Idiots attacked for claiming to love his country while hating 93% of the people in it, the one who hides his utter contempt for humanity behind a team-player worship of a piece of fabric or, worse yet, a glare up into the skies at his UFO of choice, generally with plenty of challenging rules to follow.
 Hayden’s delivery is something monumental; as earnest Captain Mandrake, one of his three plum roles, Peter Sellers manages to subsume himself into being the straight man (except in that one bruising improvisation about “the string,” of course), desperately attempting to correct his psychotic boss’s slide into mass murder, while Hayden goes to town with all this dangerous kookiness about infertility and purity of essence, again whipped up into macho-speechifying shape.
 On both writing and performance counts, Ripper’s a haunting, freakishly recognizable, nervously amusing creation.
 Kubrick shoots him from below, awash in shadow and cigar smoke.
 He’s a lost man, whose distance from reality ultimately destroys the known world.

 Sellers’ powerhouse performance for Kubrick is in fact his Quilty in Lolita; two of his three characters in Strangelove, though brilliant, are arguably a Kind Hearts and Coronets-like background work, the voices of normalcy and sanity in an increasingly off-the-rails situation.
 His embodiment of the title character is one of those moments of peerless inspiration that can’t really be knocked down into words, except to say that one’s heart goes out to the actors behind Sellers who have to keep things stonefaced in his lengthy final shot as Strangelove, a feat better than any special effect.
 Across the chair in the War Room, where government denizens convene to discuss the crisis, he is also the President of the United States, struggling with asthma, several excruciating phone calls to the Soviets, and the unstoppably fanatical Buck Turgidson, George C. Scott in a pre-Patton cartoon, who accuses everything he disagrees with of “commie” tendencies, patting his stomach and bowing his head in comical prayer in between seductive growling at his secretary.